digao-dalpiaz/DzHTMLText/README.md

 These chars are: ` ` (space), `\` and `/`.
 The bars are considered as word break because if you type some path, for example, then should be a way to split this path into a new line if it was too big.

 When you type Chinese, Japanese or Korean characters, this behavior is quite different.
 In this case, the component will break lines considering any char as a complete word.

-## Transparency (why not in VCL?)

-The transparency option is not available for this component when using VCL, because the text painted on canvas is not static.
-This means the canvas needs to change eventually, when mouse is over links.
-So this causes a lot of flickering.
-Because of that, the transparency is not available at this time.

 ## Auto Scaling